cwcromwell/doc-templates/README.md

 ## About This Project
 This repo contains templates that will make it easier to get started with software documentation.

 **This is not the only place to get templates.
 I create these primarily to contribute to larger projects.
-(I will add links when they become available elsewhere.)**
+(I will add links as content becomes available elsewhere.)**

 Here are some reasons to use a template if you're a software engineer: